|Father:||Samuel Rodier Heath|

 He stayed with his brother Andrew and his wife in Collingwood until Bert was born on the 4th of April, and Berts birth was registered there.

-Afterward he returned to Melbourne where he worked as a "floor-walker" at the Ball & Welch department store in Flinders St, and lived in Canterbury Rd Toorak, where he was living when his youngest daughter Lillian was married.
+After he returned to Melbourne he worked as a "floor-walker" at the Ball & Welch department store in Flinders St.